home-assistant/home-assistant.io/source/_components/waterfurnace.markdown

 ha_iot_class: "Cloud Polling"
 ---

-The `Waterfurnace` component communicates with the Waterfurnace Symphony website's websocket to show you many of the sensors in your system.
+The `waterfurnace` component communicates with the WaterFurnace Symphony website's WebSocket to show you many of the sensors in your system.
 While not an official API, this is the same backend the Symphony website is based on, and should be reasonably stable.